Summary: Using CBD for

 interested in the role the ECS has on strengthening or weakening this message

 (synaptic plasticity) .
-THC is

 primarily responsible for the psychoactive effects of cannabis, giving us the feeling of being “high”.
 The euphoric effects of THC can

 also be addictive to some people and cause other side-effects such as anxiety,

 paranoia, dizziness, loss of coordination, or increased heart rate .

 the other hand, doesn’t have the euphoric side effects — and a lot of evidence shows that it‘s an effective anti-seizure